rdpeng/RepData_PeerAssessment1/PA1_Archer.md

-Coursera Reproducible Research - Project 1
+Coursera Reproducible Research - Project 1 by Archer Lebron
 ===========================================================
 ---
-Title: RR_PA1_Archer
+title: "RR_PA1_Archer"
-Author: Archer Lebron
+author: "Archer Lebron"
-Date: October 11, 2016
+date: "October 11, 2016"
-Output: html_document
+output: html_document
 ---

 This is the first assignment for the Coursera Reproducible Research.
 This assignment